SwissDataScienceCenter/renku/docs/how-to-guides/admin/privacycookie.rst

 3. ``styles``: this configures the appearance of the card used to display the dashboard message.
 Allowed values are: "plain", "success", "info", "warning" and "danger".
-4. ``dissmissible``: when set to true, users can dismiss the message and hide it until the tab is closed or refreshed.
+4. ``dismissible``: when set to true, users can dismiss the message and hide it until the tab is closed or refreshed.

 An example configuration can be found in